sourcegraph/handbook/content/people-ops/onboarding/glossary.md

 A text-based interface for controlling computers by issuing textual commands.
 Basically, it's a place where you can enter commands for your computer to execute.

 ### API (Application Programming Interface)
-An API allows a piece of software to interact with another piece of software
+An API allows a piece of software to interact with another piece of software.

 ### Server
 An instance of a computer program that accepts and responds to requests made by another program.
-There are several different kinds of servers (application server, web server, cloud server, etc.)
+There are several different kinds of servers (application server, web server, cloud server, etc.).